 If you must take the ELM and/or the EPT, the score you earn will determine your placement into a math or English class.
-Failure to score sufficiently high on either of these exams will cause you to be placed into mandatory remedial courses during your first year at SJSU and you will probably be required to enroll in an Early Start program (see "Early Start" in this catalog).
+Failure to score sufficiently high on either of these exams will cause you to be placed into remedial status during your first year at SJSU and you will probably be required to enroll in an Early Start program (see Early Start in this catalog).
 Since this can impact the length of time it will take you to earn your degree, we strongly recommend that you prepare for these exams.